Bhanuchander210/docker-tutorial/06-Dockernetworks/readme.md

 This network used for **Swarm Mode** of docker.
 Multiple cluster of hosts connected in single network.
 It placed on the underlay network which collects the ip related details of all connected containers.

+- Macvlan Network

+Each containers which connected to this network, should be assigned by a Physical MAC address.
+See the official [documentation](https://docs.docker.com/network/macvlan/) for more details.

 ###### Creating Docker Network